SRamdhani/SRamdhani/README.md

 # Hi, I'm Satesh 👋
 A principal data scientist with over 5 years of professional experience.
 I have a strong background in statistics, in particular it's applicability with neural network and applied problems.
-I've worked end-to-end as a data scientist & machine learning engineer with deployments for monolithic, or microservice architectures.
+I've worked end-to-end functioning as both a data scientist & machine learning engineer for deployments with monolithic, or microservice based architectures.
 I have a few opensource projects and I maintain an active interest in personal research in particular statistics and machine learning loss function optimizations.

 ### Key points